 A same-day patch could not move a 42% rating

 Outbreak: Endless Nightmares received a fresh patch on April 15, 2026 targeting stability and gameplay issues, but the most important signal is what did not change.
-The game remains at roughly 42% positive reviews on Steam, which keeps it in Mixed territory while drifting toward a more durable negative launch narrative.
+The game remained at roughly 42% positive reviews on Steam, which kept it in Mixed territory while drifting toward a more durable negative launch narrative.

 That makes the update relevant for a different reason than the patch notes alone.
 The issue is not whether the developers shipped fixes quickly.
 It is that a same-day response was not enough to shift the public score in a visible way during the most sensitive phase of the launch.